Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 | long-context output becomes incoherent | applied RoPE with local chunk position instead of absolute position | log the position id used for each appended token |

 That's why cache tests should compare a cached decode path against a full-prefix recompute path on the same tiny prompt.
-The logits should match closely for the next token.
+The next-token logits (raw scores before probabilities) should match closely.
 If they don't, the bug is usually position IDs, mask shape, or cache append order.

-By this point, you should be able to reason from the architecture diagram to serving cost, not just name the attention variant.
+By now, reason from the architecture diagram to serving cost instead of only naming the attention variant.

 | Skill | What a strong answer includes |